How to Divest

 A subsidiary of multinational software company Asseco and parent company of Matrix IT and other subsidiaries that provide security systems and IT services to illegal Israeli settlements, the Israeli military, and the Israeli Ministry of Defense.

-A Chinese multinational conglomerate that owns AHAVA, which excavates minerals in the occupied West Bank and operates a processing center and visitor center in an illegal Israeli settlement, despite moving its factory outside of the occupied Palestinian territory.
+A Chinese multinational conglomerate that owns AHAVA, which has a production site and visitor center in an illegal Israeli settlement, despite moving its operations outside of the occupied Palestinian territory.

 One of Israel's largest private security firms and a former subsidiary of G4S.
 It provides security services and equipment to illegal Israeli settlements, the Israeli military, and the Israeli police and prison systems.